caesuric/mountain-goap/README.md

 ### Using the code directly

 Clone the repo and copy the code in the MountainGoap folder to your repo.
-All classes provided can be found in the MountainGoap namespace.

 ## Concepts & API